 As poly folk, we both have additional challenges from NRE, and sometimes extra benefits.
 It can indeed enhance existing relationships.
 Not only is there the possibility of some transfer of erotic energy as mentioned above, but sometimes it can help people to get out of emotional or spiritual ruts as well.
 People are sometimes more willing to stretch their envelopes and go beyond their habitual scripts while in NRE, and the growth this can produce can also help the quality of connection with other loves.
 Cascade sometimes notices ways that she treats a new partner well (perhaps having patience or even amused tolerance in some situation rather than falling into a set negative reaction) and realizes that she could bring that home to me, have that same flexibility with me.

 New Relationship Energy is an important part of the poly terrain, representing some of the high peaks as well as some of the slopes where we can stumble if we don't watch our footing.

 © 2001 Zhahai Stewart

-Zhahai is a poly, bi, pagan meme gardener and writer living in the foothills of the Rocky Mountains with his long-term partner Cascade (the other Spring of these "Notebook" articles).
-They can be reached by email to spring(at)hisys.com.
+Zhahai and his long-term partner Cascade (the other Spring of these "Notebook" articles) can be reached by email at spring(at)hisys.com.